devon-the-developer/microblog-project/README.md

 A user should be able to search and sort through their posts.

-A user should be able to delete each post
+A user should be able to delete each post (Done)

-A user should be able to edit a post
+A user should be able to edit a post (Working)

+A user should be able to give a Rating for each tip/post

+A user should be able to see a list of random posts

+Set it up to work with Redux

 React Testing

-Rating for each tip/post

 Simple CSS styling